-Time Period Region $\mathrm{MPI}{\mathrm{T}}$ H T (Incidence) \mathbf{A}{T} (Intensity) H T ^D (Destitute) No data available
+Time Period Region $\mathrm{MPI}{\mathrm{T}}$ H T (Incidence) A T (Intensity) H T ^D (Destitute) Not avai ilable

-Global Multidimensional Poverty Index 2016
+Global Multidimensional Poverty Index 2017

 Covering more than 100 countries and sub-national regions of more than 70 countries

 The Global Multidimensional Poverty Index (MPI for short) is an international measure of acute poverty covering more than 100 developing countries.
 The MPI complements income-based poverty measures by reflecting the multiple deprivations that people face at the same time.
 The MPI identifies deprivations across health, education and living standards, and shows the number of people who are multidimensionally poor and the deprivations that they face at the household level.
 It uses ten indicators across three dimensions, as the diagram below shows.